 I am a husband.
 I am a father.
 I am a grandfather.
 I am a pastor.
-I am a bipolar.
+I am bipolar.
 The subject of each of these life’s sentences is the eternal constant of my being me, a child of God.
-The objective data in each of these life’s sentences is today’s curriculum.
+The objective data in each of these life sentences is in today’s curriculum.

 I am not the curriculum.
 I am the worker of the curriculum!